zlatatikhomirova/plants_classification/README.md

-# Research of plants of the genus Pulsatilla using computer vision technologies
+# Classification of plants of the genus Pulsatilla using Computer Vision technologies